AdderallXR: 7 things you should know

 - Adderall XR only needs to be given once a day.
 People taking a twice-daily dosage of immediate-release Adderall (immediate-release) may be switched to Adderall XR at the same total daily dose taken once daily.

-- Should be used in conjunction with other treatment options (such as psychotherapy, education about the disorder, social integration advice).
+- Should be used in conjunction with other treatment options (such as psychotherapy, education about the disorder, and social integration advice).

 - Adderall XR is available as a generic under the name amphetamine salt combo XR.